NIHSDA

 Hilary has begun her third year as Head Start Director, where she is able to help lay the foundation for her tribal members as they begin their educational journeys.
 She occupies a Trustee position on her local School Board-Poplar Public Schools and is an Ex-Officio member of Montana Advisory Council on Indian Education (MACIE) representing Montana Tribal Head Starts.
 She believes in order for success to be possible within schools, Native students and their families need to feel connected, respected, supported, and reflected at all levels.

-Zone 9 Representative
+Zone 9 Alternate

 Washington